-Slide THE FUTURE OF MOLECULAR IMAGING Gamma MRI
+Slide Video THE FUTURE OF MOLECULAR IMAGING Gamma MRI

 Slide Medical imaging has revolutionized Europe’s healthcare, from diagnostics to treatment plans, and it is nowadays impossible to imagine a contemporary healthcare system without its benefits.
 In the last decades, technological developments have been at the core of new imaging modalities, driving existing modalities with known physics principles to new levels (e.g. low dose or spectral CT), enabling new routine clinical tools (e.g. diffusion tensor imaging), and opening new avenues for research, diagnostic and treatment.
 However, lack of sensitivity, low spatial resolution or even accessibility to devices all still hinder the applicability of medical imaging to address the major healthcare challenges of an ageing Europe.